The Mystic Nine

 The Mystic Nine (老九门 (Lǎo Jiǔ Mén), lit.
 Old Nine Gates) is a prequel to the Chinese television series The Lost Tomb based on the internet novel Daomu Biji.
 It aired on Dragon TV and was broadcast online via iQiyi from 4 July to 17 October 2016.

 The drama is a commercial success in China.
 It is one of the most watched Chinese dramas, with over 12 billion views in total.

+On 30 July 2026, a sequel Mystic Nine (九门 (Jiǔ Mén), lit.
+Nine Gates) with William Chan returning as its lead character Zhang Qishan was released on Youku, 10 years after its original debut.

 Synopsis

+Season 1

 During the era of the republic, the town of Changsha was guarded by nine families known as the "Old Nine Gates" (or the "Mystic Nine" Clan).
 They were incredibly powerful families who wield supreme power over everything in Changsha.

 In year 1933, a mysterious train ended in Changsha station.
-The leader of the Nine Gates, Zhang Qishan (William Chan), who was also the army commander of Changsha station, started to investigate with Qi Tiezui (Ying Haoming) and they discovered a highly suspicious mine just outside of Changsha.
+The leader of the Nine Gates, Zhang Qishan (William Chan), who was also the army commander of Changsha, started to investigate with Qi Tiezui (Ying Haoming) and they discovered a highly suspicious mine just outside of Changsha.
 In order to solve the mystery of the mine, they decided to engage the help of Er Yuehong (Lay Zhang), who was an opera singer that came from a family of archaeologists.
 However, Er Yuehong was reluctant to help them as his wife Ya Tou (Yuan Bingyan) was terminally ill.
 In order to procure the medicine for treating her, Zhang Qishan travelled to Beiping with Er Yuehong, Ya Tou, and Qi Tiezui, the eighth leader of the Mystic Nine; they met the young mistress of the hotel Yin Xinyue (Zhao Liying) there.
 The five of them later returned to Changsha and discovered how the mystery of the mine was connected to their families’ histories and the Japanese's sinister plot against Changsha.

+Season 2

+The 401 Unit under the command of Zhang Qishan (William Chan), the leader of the Nine Gates and the army commander of Changsha, mysteriously vanished en masse while on a secret mission outside the city.
+Zhang joins forces with Wu Laogou (Zeng Shunxi) and Huo Xiangu (Chen Yao) to uncover the truth.
+As the investigation deepened, a shocking secret buried for a century and a massive conspiracy gradually came to light.